lilgallon/DynamicLedStrips/README.md

 ## How to use it

-Download the .exe.
-Execute it, then follow the instructions.
+Download the .zip file and extract it anywhere.
+Execute it (DynamicLedStrips.exe), then follow the instructions.
 First you may want to do an automatic scan to know which device to use.
 Then, you will be given an argument (a;b;c;d;e...) to run the program with the same settings.
 You can create a `.bat` file with that argument.
 It will look like this `./ble.exe a;b;c;d;..;`.
 (With a, b, c and so on being the settings).
 You will be given instructions while running the program anyway.

 The v1.0.0 version (if it ever gets released) will be a software with a user-friendly interface.
 For now, you need to act like a hacker.. ;)